WWE Rumors: Backstage Reason For Elias Car Accident Storyline Revealed

 However, as the original report states, WWE also used the superstar in an effort to shock viewers and boost ratings on Friday Night SmackDown.
 Viewership has been dwindling across all three of WWE’s main shows as a result of the coronavirus pandemic, and the company seems intent on adding more shock factor to this storyline in the hope more fans tune in.

-As The Inquisitr reported yesterday, tonight’s Friday Night SmackDown will feature a segment between Hardy and Sheamus that’s bound to cause controversy.
+Tonight’s Friday Night SmackDown will feature a segment between Hardy and Sheamus that’s bound to cause controversy.
 The company has been referencing Hardy’s real-life addiction issues in the storyline, and tonight’s episode will reportedly take that factor to another level.

 Elias could possibly feature in the storyline when he returns to action.
 The nature of the way in which he was taken out of action sets up a feud with Sheamus down the line, should WWE decide to pursue it.